 NordVPN announced that one of its servers was breached in 2018, allowing a malicious actor to access the server it was renting from a Finnish data center.

 The company issued a media statement saying there are no signs showing that any of its customers were affected or that their data was accessed by the attacker.

 While being connected to the server, the hacker could only see what an ordinary ISP would see, but it could not have been personalised or linked to a particular user.

 The server itself did not contain any user activity logs.

 The statement said that none of NordVPN's applications send user-created credentials for authentication, so usernames and passwords couldn't have been intercepted.

 “Our service as a whole was not hacked; our code was not hacked; the VPN tunnel was not breached.

-The hacker managed to access this server because of the mistakes made by the data centre owner, of which NordVPN was not aware.
+The hacker managed to access this server because of the mistakes made by the data center owner, of which NordVPN was not aware.

-As soon as we found out about the issue, the company ceased its relationship with this particular data centre and shredded the server.
+As soon as we found out about the issue, the company ceased its relationship with this particular data center and shredded the server.

 The stamement said it was not a targeted attack against NordVPN as at least two other VPN services were affected.